kpilszak/command-pattern/README.md

 The main principle is to encapsulate a request as an object.
 This lets parameterize clients with different requests, queue or log requests and support undoable operations.

 In command pattern we define:
-1. Command interface with method like execute()
+1. Command interface with method like execute().
-2. Request class
+2. Request class.
 3. Concrete classes implementing the command interface.
 4. Command Invoker class.